katmutua/admission_controller/README.md

     creating `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration`.
-  - a `ValidatingWebhookConfiguration` is used when you need to determine whether contents of an object are actually valid based on a certain defined policy/rules whereas a `MutatingWebhookConfiguration` will actually be used to inject content into an object eg adding sidecar metadata to a pod.
+  - a `ValidatingWebhookConfiguration` is used when you need to determine whether contents of an object are actually valid based on a certain defined policy/rules whereas a `MutatingWebhookConfiguration` will actually be used to inject content into an object eg adding sidecar metadata to a pod once created.

     GOAL: Create a simple validation controller which enabled us to influence the pod creation Controller name "gandalf" and will reject all new pods with a name different than "shire-pod"